We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-The plane chosen to operate the flight is N102DU, it was the second A220 delivered to Delta.
-The airline actually used the same plane and crew on both of my flights.
+The plane operating the flight was N102DU, the second A220 delivered to Delta.
+The airline used the same plane and crew on both of my flights.

 - source